 ‣ Buff (4p NO)

-‣ Functions much like Jean, but requires some technique to battery Xiao properly.
-A short Hold Skill must be performed in order to hit an enemy with both the roll and the kick, generating 3 particles.
+‣ Functions much like Jean, but requires technique to battery Xiao properly.
+A short Hold Skill must be performed in order to hit an enemy with both the roll and kick to generate 3 particles.
 If only the kick lands, only 2 particles will be generated.

 ‣ Recommended Xiao ER: 130 – 140%*

 ‣ Artifacts: 4pc Clam, 4pc NO

 ‣ Mainstats: If non-C6: ATK/EM | ATK | ATK/HB

 ‣ Weapon: Favonius Greatsword (needs Crit), Sac Greatsword